 - You can see two folders that are “Win32” and “x64”, open “Win32” if you are using 32 Bit operating system, else open “x64” if you are using 64 Bit Operating System.

 - Do not open the file “RemoveDrive.exe”.

 - Copy the file and paste the shortcut anywhere you want.

 - Now right-click on the shortcut and click on Properties.

 - Now open the application, it will run very fast, and you will be able to see the word “success” in green color.
-This means that your USB is successfully removed.
+It means that your USB is successfully removed.

-I’ve created different shortcuts for different drive letters and this makes it very easy for me to safely eject my USB drive, without any problem.
-I would say it is a great utility to safely remove your USB drive and it even gives you some exposure to coding too.
+I’ve created different shortcuts for different drive letters, making it very easy for me to eject my USB drive without any problem easily.
+I would say it is a great utility to remove your USB drive safely, and it even gives you some exposure to coding.

 Click here to download RemoveDrive.

 Do I need to eject USB drives before removing them?